nagy135/subtube/README.md

 pip install --user youtube-dl
 sudo apt install sxiv, mpv, dunst
 ```
-youtube-viewer is not present on debian repo, install from source via link in *dependecies*.
+Xob is not present on debian repo, install from source via link in *dependecies*.
 You will probably just need to run these commands

 ```
 cd /tmp # or anywhere else if you wish to preserve repository